oracle/truffleruby/doc/user/reporting-performance-problems.md

 We are interested to hear from you if performance of TruffleRuby is lower than other implementations of Ruby for code that you care about.
-[Compatibility](compatibility.md) lists some features which we know are slow and are unlikely to get faster.
+The [Compatibility](compatibility.md) guide lists some features which we know are slow and are unlikely to get faster.

 TruffleRuby uses extremely sophisticated techniques to optimise your Ruby